-The food of France is a major reason to visit a country where good food and wine are such a large part of its culture.
+The food of France is a major reason to visit a country where good eating and drinking are such a large part of its culture.
 And it’s official.
 In 2010, UNESCO made French cuisine, or more specifically, the French multi-course gastronomic meal with its rituals, superb cooking and presentation, a UNESCO ‘world intangible heritage’.
-So no need to feel guilty about putting the food of France at the top of your list.
+So no need to feel guilty about putting the national food of France at the top of your list.

 If you don’t fancy all the rather stiff formality of a top meal, seek out the small bistros that every small town or large city has, for a thoroughly satisfying local experience.